khalilouardini/Signature-detection-Practical-guide/README.md

 </h1>

 **The aim of this repository is to explain explain how to train a signature detector in few steps, and use it for inference.**
 In our [BLOG post](https://hyperlex.ai/blog/tech/handwriting-detection-contract-management.html), we provide complementary information on the motivations and the background of this project.
 We also explain how you can annotate your documents in few steps.
-Make sure to check it!

 ## Quick Setup (OS/Linux)